sklintyg/webcert/devops/openshift/INSTALL.md

 	SENDMESSAGETOFK_LOGICALADDRESS: <value>
 	MAIL_HOST: <value>

 Note: Other properties might be used to define a `<value>`.
-As an example is the path to certificates indicated by the `CERTIFICATE_FOLDER` property and the truststore file might be defined like:
+As an example is the path to certificates indicated by the `certificate.folder` Java System Property, thus the truststore file can be defined as:

-	NTJP_WS_TRUSTSTORE_FILE: ${CERTIFICATE_FOLDER}/truststore.jks
+	NTJP_WS_TRUSTSTORE_FILE: ${certificate.folder}/truststore.jks

-The _&lt;env>/config/recipients.json_ file may need to be updated with any new intyg recipients.
+The _&lt;env>/config/recipients.json_ file might require an update.

 ##### 2.4.1 Redis Sentinel Configuration